Building a WordPress Member Directory Page - ProfilePress

 Note: You can remove the First and Last Name field since we are now using the Display Name field to show the First and Last Name of the user.
 To remove a field, hover over the field, click on the Delete Icon button, and confirm the operation when prompted.

-After making all the modifications, don’t forget to click on the Save Changes button to save your changes.
+After making all the modifications, don’t forget to click the Save Changes button to save your changes.

 At this point, let’s click on the Live Preview button to preview the Member Directory one more time.